Jewel Pod: Jewel Pod Crystal/Crystal Plus

 The Second Generation of the Jewel Pod released in 2011, coinciding the release of Jewelpet Sunshine.
-The function of the Crystal is the same as the first version, but the touch panel is replaced with a monochrome LCD display.
+The function of the Crystal is the same as the first version, but the touch panel is replaced with a monochrome LCD.
 Newer features present in crystal includes Fortune Telling and Mini Games.
 The second version comes in both red and white colors when it first came out.
 An enhanced version called the Jewel Pod Crystal Plus is released, with both pink and purple colors.

 Jewel Pod Diamond

 The Third Generation of the Jewel Pod released in 2012, coinciding the release of Jewelpet Kira Deco.
-A colored LCD display is implemented into the design as well as a camera and an SD Card Slot.
+A colored LCD is implemented into the design as well as a camera and an SD Card Slot.
 The Diamond has a more enhanced messaging capabilities unlike the previous two incarnations, now implementing both the English alphabet and symbols.
 The diamond also has a built in memory, capable on storing messages that's received as well as pictures captured using the Jewel Pod's camera.
 The applications in the Diamond is much more customizable as custom apps can be played using an SD Card.
 The Diamond only comes in three colors: Pink, Purple and Blue.